docker-hy/docker-hy.github.io/pages/part1/section-5.md

 As the command at the end of docker run will be the CMD we want to use ENTRYPOINT to specify what to run, and CMD to specify which command (in our case url) to run.

 **Most of the time** we can ignore ENTRYPOINT when building our images and only use CMD.
-For example, ubuntu image defaults the ENTRYPOINT to bash so we don't have to worry about it.
+For example, ubuntu image defaults the ENTRYPOINT to bash so we do not have to worry about it.
 And it gives us the convenience of allowing us to overwrite the CMD easily, for example, with bash to go inside the container.

 We can test how some other projects do this.
 Let's try python: